 Hiring managers tend to confuse the roles of data scientist and data engineer.
 While it is possible to find someone who does a little of both, each field is incredibly complex.
 It’s unlikely that you’ll find someone with robust skills and experience in both areas.
 For this reason, it’s important to be able to identify what type of specialist is most appropriate for helping you achieve your specific goals.
 The descriptions below should help you do that.

-Data scientists: Data scientists use coding, quantitative methods (mathematical, statistical, and machine learning), and highly specialized expertise in their study area to derive solutions to complex business and scientific problems.
+- Data scientists: Data scientists use coding, quantitative methods (mathematical, statistical, and machine learning), and highly specialized expertise in their subject matter to derive solutions to complex business and scientific problems.